leozhao0709/Java/java_note/SpringMVC/forwardAndRedirect.md

 ## 1. forward

-The default `ModelAndView` return view is actually a review forward.
+The default `ModelAndView` return view is actually a view forward.

 If you want to forward to another controller, then use something like this `mv.setViewName("forward:other.do");`